OpenEvalProject/evals/manuscripts/elife-83710/v3/manuscript.md

 SPR was used to determine the binding kinetics and equilibrium affinity of the 3A3 Fab and HexaPro S2 interaction as well as the RAY53 and 4P-DS.
 An anti-StrepTagII Fab (clone C23.21) was covalently coupled to a CM5 sensor chip in 10 mM sodium acetate at pH 4.0 for a final RU of ~4300.
 It was then used to capture purified SARS-2 HexaPro S2 or 4P-DS by the c-terminal twin StrepTag to ~80 or ~1000 response units (RU), respectively, in each cycle using a Biacore X100 (GE Healthcare).
 The binding surface was regenerated between cycles using 0.1% SDS followed by 10 mM glycine at pH 2.
 The IgG or Fab was serially diluted and injected over the blank reference flow cell and then SARS-2 HexaPro S2- or 4P-DS-coated flow cell in HBS-P+ buffer.
 Buffer was also injected through both flow cells as a reference.
 The data were double-reference subtracted and fit to a 1:1 binding model using BIAevaluation software.

-## ELISA evaluation of antibody binding
+### ELISA evaluation of antibody binding

 ELISAs were in either a spike or antibody capture configuration as indicated.
 For spike capture, plates were coated with 1 μg/mL of purified spike proteins in PBS.
 Duplicate serial dilutions of each full-length antibody in PBS-T with 5% milk were allowed to bind each coat, and the secondary antibody solution was a 1:1200 dilution of goat-anti-human IgG Fc-HRP (SouthernBiotech).
 For antibody capture, antibody was coated at 1 μg/mL in PBS.
 Duplicate serial dilutions of spike in PBS-T with 3% bovine serum albumin were allowed to bind each coat, and the secondary antibody solution was a 1:2000 dilution of streptactin-HRP (IBA Lifesciences).
 ELISA curves were fit to a four-parameter logistic curve.

 Fresh aliquots of SARS-2 and SARS-2 HexaPro spikes were thawed and split to stress the spike proteins.
 One half of the aliquot was stressed by incubation at –20°C for 5 min, then 50°C for 2 min for three temperature cycles.
 The freshly thawed and stressed spikes were evaluated in antibody capture ELISAs.
 For each fresh and stressed spike, 8 µg was analyzed by SDS-PAGE under non-reducing conditions.

-## Humanization of 3A3
+### Humanization of 3A3

 Humanized 3A3 VH and VL regions were designed as previously described (Nguyen et al., 2015), and the variable regions were cloned into human IgK and IgG1 expression plasmids.
 The heavy and light chains were transfected together into ExpiCHO cells for combinatorial analysis of expression level and HexaPro binding.
 The veneering method of humanization for both VL and VH resulted in binding equivalent to 3A3 with slightly improved expression.

-## Yeast display and engineering of 3A3
+### Yeast display and engineering of 3A3

 The hu3A3 light chain and Fab heavy chain region were cloned into pCTCON-Fab (Wang et al., 2018) with the heavy chain fused to Aga2 and a c-Myc tag and c-terminal FLAG tag on the light chain.
 The VH and VL regions were subjected to random mutagenesis at a target rate of 0.3%.
 In parallel, a site-directed library was created using primers encoding degenerate codons at CDRL2 and CDRH3 locations implicated in spike binding by HDX.
 Both the random and site-directed PCR products were integrated into Saccharomyces cerevisiae strain AWY101 (Wentz and Shusta, 2007) yeast plasmid by homologous recombination as previously described (Benatuil et al., 2010), resulting in approximately 3 × 107 variants in each library.
 Libraries and transformed yeast were grown and maintained in YNB media with casamino acids and 2% glucose at 30°C.

 To induce expression of surface displayed Fab, yeast were subcultured to an OD600 of 0.5 in YNB media with casamino acids, 0.2% glucose and 1.8% galactose and allowed to grow for 24 hr at 25°C. Libraries were sorted for three or four rounds by staining with 1:200 anti-FLAG-R-PE (ProZyme) and 50 nM 4P-DS directly labeled with Alexa Fluor 647 (Thermo Fisher) for 15 min at room temperature and 45 min on ice, and the brightest AF647 cells also fluorescent in the PE channel were sorted on a SONY MA900 cell sorter.
 Individual clones were isolated and the variable regions from the most promising 4P-DS binding yeast clones were amplified and transferred to mammalian expression vectors.
 Heavy and light chain candidates were transfected for combinatorial screening and evaluated for binding to 4P-DS by ELISA.
 RAY53 was the highest binding clone isolated and is comprised of a light chain variable region originating from the site-directed library and a heavy chain from the random mutagenesis library.

-## Western blot of antibody binding to coronavirus spike proteins
+### Western blot of antibody binding to coronavirus spike proteins

 Purified coronavirus spike proteins were reduced and boiled, and 50 ng of each was subjected to SDS-PAGE and transfer to PVDF membranes in duplicate.
 After blocking with PBS-T with 5% milk, the membranes were probed with 0.2 μg/mL 3A3 or 3E11 for 1 hr at room temperature.
 After washing with PBS-T, the membranes were incubated with 1:4000 goat anti-human IgG Fc-HRP for 45 min at room temperature, then developed with the SuperSignal West Pico Chemiluminescent Substrate (Thermo Scientific) and imaged.

-## Mammalian expression and lentiviral plasmids
+### Mammalian expression and lentiviral plasmids

 Plasmids required for mammalian expression and lentiviral production were obtained from BEI Resources.
 Plasmids expressing the HIV virion under the CMV promotor (HDM-Hgpm2, pRC-CMV-Rev1b, and HDM-tat1b) were provided under the following catalog numbers NR-52517, NR-52519, and NR-52518, respectively (Crawford et al., 2020).
 Plasmids for lentiviral backbone expressing a luciferase reporter under the CMV promotor followed by an IRES and ZsGreen (pHAGE-CMV-Luc2-IRS-ZsGreen-W) or human ACE2 gene (GenBank ID NM_021804) under an EF1a promoter (pHAGE2-EF1aInt-ACE2-WT) were provided as NR-52516 and NR52512, respectively (Crawford et al., 2020).
 The envelop vector expressing a codon-optimized wild-type SARS-2 spike protein (GenBank ID NC_045512) under a CMV promoter was obtained from BEI resources (HDM-IDTSpike-fixK, NR-52514, called pWT-SARS-2-spike here) (Crawford et al., 2020) The lentiviral backbone vector expressing a human DPP4 gene under an EF1a promoter (pLEX307-DPP4-G418) was obtained from Addgene, while the plasmid expressing VSV G (vesicular stomatitis virus glycoprotein) was purchased from Cell Biolabs (pCMV-VSV-G, Part No. RV-110).
 The pWT-SARS-2-spike plasmid was employed as a template for site-directed mutagenesis to generate the expression plasmid for the D614G and D614G with D985L, E988Q, or E988A.
 SARS-2 Omicron BA.1 (B.1.1.529) Spike Gene ORF cDNA was purchased from SinoBiological Inc SARS-2 Omicron BA.1, SARS-1 and MERS spike sequences were cloned into the pWT-SARS-2-spike plasmid for pseudovirus production.

-## Flow cytometric evaluation of antibody binding to mammalian surface displayed spike
+### Flow cytometric evaluation of antibody binding to mammalian surface displayed spike

 On day 0, Expi-293 cells (Thermo Fisher) were transfected with pEGFP alone or pEGFP and pWT-SARS-2-spike in a 1:1 ratio.
 On day 2, RAY53 in concentrations ranging from 300 nM to 3.5 nM was used to stain ~3 × 105 transfected cells for 1 hr on ice.
 All cells were collected, washed with PBS with 1% FBS, then incubated with 1:250 goat-anti-human Fc-PE for 1 hr on ice.
 Cells were washed again, then scanned for EGFP and PE fluorescence on a BD Fortessa flow cytometer, and analyzed with FlowJo.
 Cells were gated by FSC and SSC, singlets, then EGFP expression to only analyze transfected cells.
 The PE GMFI of the EGFP expressing cells at each concentration was then used to calculate the effective Kd as described (Feldhaus and Siegel, 2004).

 To assess RAY53 binding to additional spike variants, Expi-293 cells were transfected with either pWT-SARS-2-spike, pOmicronBA1-SARS-2-spike, pSARS-spike, or pMERS-spike (no pEGFP plasmid was used) and treated as described above.
 Either 100 nM of RAY53 or 10 nM S309 was used to stain the transfected cells before incubation with goat-anti-human Fc-PE.

-## Confocal cell fusion assay
+### Confocal cell fusion assay

 On day 0, the CHO-T cells (Acyte Biotech) were transfected with either pPyEGFP (Nguyen et al., 2018) or 1:4 pWT-SARS- CoV-2-spike:pPyEGFP using Lipofectamine 2000 (Life Technologies), and media was replaced on day 1.
 On day 2 after transfection, HEK-293T-hACE2 cells (BEI, NR-52511), which stably expresses human ACE2, were stained with 1 μM CellTrace Far Red dye (Invitrogen, Ex/Em: 630/661 nm) in PBS for 20 min at room temperature, then quenched with DMEM with 10% heat-inactivated FBS for 5 min, and resuspended in fresh media.
 CHO-T cells expressing EGFP or EGFP and surface spike were preincubated with the antibody for 1 hr at 37°C, then mixed with HEK-hACE2 cells at a ratio of 5:1 in 24-well plates with a coverslip on the bottom of each well.
 On day 3, after 20 hr of coincubation, the coverslip with bound cells was washed once with PBS and fixed with 4% paraformaldehyde for 20 min at room temperature, washed again, and mounted on slides with DAPI-fluoromount-G (SouthernBiotech).
 Images were collected with Zeiss LSM 710 confocal microscope (Carl Zeiss, Inc) and processed using ImageJ software (http://rsbweb.nih.gov/ij).

 Two different statistical analysis methods determined the cell fusion level.
-The first statistical analysis was based on the percentage of HEK-ACE2 pixels (red) colocalizing with spike expressing CHO pixels (green), which was determined by the following equation within the JACoP plugin for ImageJ (Bolte and Cordelières, 2006):HEK−ACE2 colocalization%=(summed intensities at 633 nm wavelength of HEK−ACE2 pixels colocalizaing with CHO pixels)(summed intensities at 633 nm wavelength of HEK−ACE2 pixels)
+The first statistical analysis was based on the percentage of HEK-ACE2 pixels (red) colocalizing with spike expressing CHO pixels (green), which was determined by the following equation within the JACoP plugin for ImageJ (Bolte and Cordelières, 2006):

+$$
+HEK−ACE2 colocalization%
+$$

+$$
+=\frac{(summed intensities at 633 nm wavelength of HEK−ACE2 pixels colocalizaing with CHO pixels)}{(summed intensities at 633 nm wavelength of HEK−ACE2 pixels)}
+$$

 The colocalization percentage for each independent image was determined using the Manders’ coefficient.
 The average HEK-ACE2 cell size after coincubation with CHO cells was also determined using ImageJ software.
 The images collected at 633 nm emission (red fluorescence) were converted into 16-bit grayscale and the threshold adjusted to highlight the cell structure.
 The average cell size was automatically counted using ‘Analyze Particles’ with a size threshold (50–infinity) to exclude the background noise.
 The cells on the edge were excluded.
 The statistical significance of either HEK-ACE2 colocalization percentage or average cell size between different conditions was calculated with ANOVA using GraphPad Prism 7 (GraphPad Software).
 Values represent the mean and standard deviation of at least 160 cells.

-## Generation of HEK293T-ACE2 and HEK293T-DPP4 target cells
+### Generation of HEK293T-ACE2 and HEK293T-DPP4 target cells

 A lentiviral vector expressing human ACE2 (pHAGE2-EF1aInt-ACE2-WT) or DPP4 (pLEX307-DPP4-G418) an EF1a promoter was used to transduce HEK293T cells.
 Clonal selection depended on the susceptibility to infection by the pseudotyped lentiviral particles; selected clones were validated using Western blotting.

-## SARS-2 spike-mediated pseudovirus entry assay
+### SARS-2 spike-mediated pseudovirus entry assay

 HIV particles pseudotyped with wild-type or the Omicron BA.1 variant of SARS-2 spike, SARS-1 spike, MERS spike, and VSV-G were generated in HEK 293T cells.
 A detailed protocol for generating these particles was reported by Crawford et al., 2020.
 HEK 293T cells were co-transfected with plasmids for (1) HIV virion-formation proteins (HDM-Hgpm2, pRC-CMV-Rev1b, and HDM-tat1b); (2) lentiviral backbone expressing luciferase reporter (pHAGE-CMV-Luc2-IRES-ZsGreen-W); and (3) a plasmid encoding one of the envelope proteins (wild-type SARS-2, SARS-2 Omicron BA.1, SARS-1, MERS, or VSV G).
 72 hours post-transfection, media containing the pseudovirus particles were collected, filtered, fractionated, and stored at –80°C. In all the assays, 10,000 target cells were seeded in each well of the 96-well plate and allowed to adhere overnight before virus treatment.
 For the SARS-2-spike mutagenesis studies, virus titer was estimated for each virus using the qPCR Lentivirus Titer Kit (abm LV900), following the manufacturer’s protocol.
 An equal number of viral particles carrying each spike mutant were serially diluted and added directly to HEK293T-ACE2 target cells (in triplicate).
 For the neutralization assays, the particles were used directly in cell entry experiments or after pre-incubation with each antibody for one hour at room temperature or at 4°C for the viral particles pseudotyped with the MERS spike.
 After 60–72 hr, a total number of cells per well were estimated using lncuCyte ZOOM equipment with a ×10 objective.
 Then cells were treated with the Bright-Glo Luciferase Assay reagent (Promega, E2610) to detect a luciferase signal (relative luciferase units or RLU) following the manufacturer’s protocol.
 The percentage of entry was estimated as the ratio of the relative luciferase units recorded in the presence and absence of the tested antibody and a half-maximal inhibitory concentration (IC50) calculated using a three-parameter logistic regression equation (GraphPad Prism v9.0).

-## Live SARS-2 viral neutralization assays
+### Live SARS-2 viral neutralization assays

 Approximately 200 PFU/well of SARS-2 WA-1 strain containing twofold dilutions (starting concentration 670 nM) of antibody were incubated at 37°C for 1 hr.
 Vero HL cells (4 × 104 cells/well in quadruplicate) were infected with the virus/antibody mixture, or virus alone mixture for 1 hr.
 After 1 hr virus adsorption, the media was changed with post-infection media containing 2% FBS, 1% Avicel and antibody.
 At 24 hr post-infection, infected and mock infected control cells were fixed with 10% neutral formalin for 24 hr and were immunostained with the anti-NP monoclonal 1C7C7 antibody.
 Virus neutralization was evaluated and quantified using ELISPOT, and the percentage of infectivity calculated using sigmoidal dose–response curves.
 In both cases, mock-infected cells and viruses in the absence of antibody were used as internal controls.
 Dotted line indicates 50% neutralization.
 Data were expressed as mean and SD.

-## Fc-dependent ADCP and ADCC assays
+### Fc-dependent ADCP and ADCC assays

 To assess the ability of antibodies to induce phagocytosis, Flash Red polystyrene beads (Bangs Laboratories) were coated with SARS-2 HexaPro or 4P-DS spike and stained with pHrodo Green (Thermo Fisher Scientific).
 The beads were incubated with 50,000 undifferentiated THP-1 cells at a ratio of 50:1, and antibodies at 3.4 nM for 4 hr at 37°C. After washing, 10,000 cells per sample were evaluated by flow cytometry on a BD Fortessa instrument for red (APC channel) and pHrodo Green fluorescence.
 The phagocytosis score was calculated as the percent of total cells fluorescent in both the APC and pHrodo Green channel multiplied by the GMFI for the APC channel (Ackerman et al., 2011).
 Data was collected from two separate experiments with two technical replicates each.

 To evaluate ADCC, HEK-293T cells were transfected with pWT-SARS-2-spike or nothing (mock) and allowed to express surface spike for 2 days.
 The HEK-293T cells were then stained with 2 µM calcein AM (BD Biosciences) for 30 min in serum-free media at 37°C, washed thoroughly and incubated for 4 hr with 67 nM antibody and NK-92 V158 cells (ATCC) at a ratio of 10:1.
 The cells were then spun down.
 The fluorescence of the supernatant was measured with 488 nm excitation and 515 nm emission.
 Controls included HEK-293T cells alone (spontaneous release) and fully lysed with detergent (maximum lysis).
-The following calculation determined the percent lysis for each antibody:%lysis=sample RFU−spontaneous release RFUmaximum lysis RFU−spontaneous release RFU.
+The following calculation determined the percent lysis for each antibody:

+$$
+%lysis=\frac{sample RFU−spontaneous release RFU}{maximum lysis RFU−spontaneous release RFU}.
+$$

 Three assays were performed in total with duplicate technical replicates.

-## Statistical analyses
+### Statistical analyses

 The means ± SD were determined for all appropriate data.
 For the mammalian cell fusion experiments, pseudovirus neutralization experiments and epitope variant analysis, a one-way analysis of variance (ANOVA) with Tukey’s simultaneous test with p-values was used to determine statistical significance between groups.
 Welch’s t-test was used to determine the significance of deuterium uptake differences.